shenwei356/csvtk/doc/docs/usage.md

   headers         print headers
-  help            Help about any command inter           intersection of multiple files join            join multiple CSV files by selected fields mutate          create new column from selected fields by regular expression mutate2         create new column from selected fields by awk-like artithmetic/string expressions plot            plot common figures pretty          convert CSV to readable aligned table rename          rename column names rename2         rename column names by regular expression replace         replace data of selected fields by regular expression sample          sampling by proportion
+  help            Help about any command inter           intersection of multiple files join            join files by selected fields (inner, left and outer join) mutate          create new column from selected fields by regular expression mutate2         create new column from selected fields by awk-like artithmetic/string expressions plot            plot common figures pretty          convert CSV to readable aligned table rename          rename column names with new names rename2         rename column names by regular expression replace         replace data of selected fields by regular expression sample          sampling by proportion